Improving Stance Detection by Leveraging Measurement Knowledge from Social Sciences: A Case Study of Dutch Political Tweets and Traditional Gender Role Division: Introduction

-SD can be considered a special case of textual entailment recognition (TER)~\cite{Aldayel2021,mohammad2017stance}.
-TER, a more generic natural language task, concerns determining whether a hypothesis follows from a premise, where three outcomes are possible (``entailment'', ``contradiction'' and ``neutral'')~\cite{dagan2004probabilistic}.
-By reformulating SD as judging whether a text (i.e., a premise) entails a stance towards a target (i.e., a hypothesis), SD becomes a TER problem.
-This offers two potential benefits.
-First, in typical SD research, a separate model is trained for each target to predict stances towards that specific target.
-The resulting models are therefore target-specific and, in general, do not apply to new targets~\cite{Aldayel2021}.
-In a TER setup, however, a hypothesis necessarily contains the text about the target of interest.
-This allows a model to incorporate information about the targets when learning to predict stances.
-As such, TER-based models are not target-specific and may be applied to unseen targets.
-Second, labelled SD datasets are limited to a few pre-defined targets and languages~\cite{Aldayel2021}.
+Recently, stance detection is increasingly conceptualised as textual entailment recognition (TER)~\cite{Aldayel2021,mohammad2016semeval}.
+TER, a more generic natural language understanding task, concerns determining whether a hypothesis follows from a premise, where three outcomes are possible: ``entailment'', ``contradiction'' and ``neutral''~\cite{dagan2004probabilistic}.
+By reformulating stance detection as judging whether a text (i.e., a premise) entails a stance towards a target (i.e., a hypothesis), a stance detection problem becomes a TER one.
+This reformulation offers two potential benefits.
+First, TER-based models are not target-specific and may be applied to unseen targets.
+Second, TER datasets can be used for training stance detection models.
+Currently, labelled stance detection datasets are limited to a few pre-defined targets and languages~\cite{Aldayel2021}.
 In contrast, TER datasets are not target-specific and are available in more languages.
-Therefore, we can use additional TER datasets for model training when considering SD as TER.
-This benefit can be especially relevant when labelled SD datasets do not exist for a language.
+Therefore, we can use TER datasets (in addition to stance detection ones) for model training when considering stance detection as TER.
+Research has shown that training on additional TER datasets improves downstream stance detection performance~\cite{schiller2021stance}.